This post may contain affiliate links. Please read our disclosure policy.

 How to Make Texas Trash Pie

-- Mix the filling: Add all of the ingredients for the pie filling to a large bowl and stir well.
-Make sure everything is well-blended and coated with the sweetened condensed milk and melted butter.
+- Combine: Make sure everything is well-blended and coated with the sweetened condensed milk and melted butter.
 The filling will be very thick.

-Once your pie is baked and cooled, you can wrap it with plastic wrap and store it at room temperature for 2-3 days.
+- Room temperature/refrigerator: Once your Texas pie is baked and cooled, you can wrap it with plastic wrap, and store it at room temperature for 2-3 days.
 You can also keep the pie well-wrapped in the fridge for up to a week.

-My Texas trash pie also freezes well.
-Double-wrap the pie and keep it in the freezer for up to 3 months.
-Let the pie thaw at room temperature, then slice and enjoy!
+- Freezer: Double-wrap the pie and keep it in the freezer for up to 3 months.
+Let the pie thaw at room temperature.
+Then, slice, and enjoy!

-The Royer’s Roundtop Cafe is the original home of the Texas trash pie.
-The Royer family created this pie as a comfort food that simply used everything in the kitchen.
-The pie has since been featured on TV shows and in magazines.
-The pie may be a whole mix of random things, but the taste is truly amazing.
+The Royer’s Roundtop Cafe created Texas trash pie.
+The Royer family created this pie as a delicious dessert that simply used everything in the kitchen.
+The pie has since been featured on TV shows and in magazines and remains popular in kitchens and restaurants alike.

 Yes.
 You can use a par-baked pie crust in place of a frozen crust.
 You may want to gently lay a piece of foil over the pie halfway through baking to prevent the crust from getting too dark.

-I like to serve the pie with a scoop of vanilla ice cream or some whipped cream on top.
+I like to serve the pie with a scoop of vanilla ice cream or some whipped cream on top, and maybe with some chocolate chips, caramel bits, or chopped nuts for garnish.
 I also think the pie tastes best when slightly warm.
 All that melted chocolate and gooey caramel is amazing when it is nice and soft.

 More Delicious Pie Recipes